Ignazio Cassis

-Ignazio Daniele Giovanni Cassis (/it/; born 13 April 1961) is a Swiss physician and politician who has been a Member of the Swiss Federal Council since 1 November 2017.
+Ignazio Daniele Giovanni Cassis (/it/; born 13 April 1961) is a Swiss physician and politician who has served as a member of the Swiss Federal Council since 1 November 2017 and as Vice President of the Swiss Confederation for 2026.
 A member of FDP.The Liberals, Cassis was elected to the Federal Council on 20 September 2017 following the resignation of Didier Burkhalter.
 He has headed the Federal Department of Foreign Affairs since he took office.
 On 8 December 2021, Cassis was elected President of the Swiss Confederation for 2022.

 Early life and education

 Cassis was born 13 April 1961 at Malcantonese Hospital in Croglio (presently Sessa) in Ticino, to Gino Cassis and Mariarosa.
 He has three sisters.
 He was born an Italian citizen and received Swiss citizenship by derivation when his parents naturalized in 1976.
 He held dual citizenship until his election in 2017.
-Cassis studied Medicine at the University of Zurich and the University of Lausanne until 1987.
+Cassis studied medicine at the University of Zurich and the University of Lausanne until 1987.

 Career

 He subsequently specialised in internal medicine and public health; he received his master's degree in public health in 1996.
 Cassis was awarded a doctorate in medicine (Dr. med., MD) from the University of Lausanne in 1998.
 He was a cantonal doctor in Ticino from 1996 to 2008 and vice president of the Foederatio Medicorum Helveticorum (FMH, literally "Swiss Medical Association") from 2008 to 2012.